Table of Contents

 Q: I noticed after transferring video to my Mac that the video was compressed?

 A: That is not iWatermark+ but may be the process you use to transfer the video to the Mac or PC.
-This article has more info:
+These articles have more info:

 iWatermarks present limits are any photo over 100 MB uncompressed may cause a memory error.
 The uncompressed size is different then the file size.
 You may be able to open a file like the pano in the screenshot below but to watermark it takes at least twice as much memory.
 This number we are sure will continue to get better every year.